-For over 60 years, John Dewey (1859 – 1952) shaped progressive educational theory and practice.
-The Laboratory School in Chicago, founded with his wife, became a place for his research and observations and led to the writing of numerous articles and books.
-Dewey codified the way we think of progressive education today in books like “The School and Society” and “Democracy in Education”.
+For over 60 years, John Dewey (1859-1952) shaped progressive educational theory and practice.
+The Laboratory School in Chicago became a place for his research and observations and led to the writing of numerous articles and books.
+Dewey codified the way we think of progressive education today in books like “The School and Society” and “Democracy in Education.”

 - Education is a process of living, not a preparation for living.